dartmouth-cs52-16x/16X-git-map/docs/design_details.md

 1. Create a new repository.
 (Use the domain name you just registered with namecheap, e.g. my new repo is called "dalikate".)
 ![Create New Repo] (imgs/dalikate-git1-newrepo.png)

 2. You can either click the "Setup in Desktop" button, or hop over to Gitapp to create a clone of your new repository like we did earlier in Part 2.
+(To add manually in Gitapp: Click the + Add a Repository dropdown, select clone, and choose the name of your new repo — revisit Part 2, Step 4 if you don't remember this.)
 ![Set Up Repo In Desktop] (imgs/dalikate-git2-newrepo-created.png)

-To add manually in Gitapp: Click the + Add a Repository dropdown, select clone, and choose the name of your new repo.

-* Locate the repo locally on your machine (right-click, Open in Finder)
+3. Locate the repo locally on your machine (right-click, Open in Finder)
-* Copy the PDF you exported from Sketch to your local repo
+4. Copy the PDF you exported from Sketch to your local repo
-* In Gitapp, commit the changes and click Publish
+5. In Gitapp, commit the changes and click Publish

 #### Set up GitHub Pages & Link to Your Domain
 To set up GitHub pages, go to http://github.com.